VMarkos/mw-dp/data-analysis/NOTES.md

 *It remains to provide similar plots for diversity, as assessed in observation tasks and for a similar metric of diversity for construction ones (or, probably, all related metrics of diversity we intend to cite).*

-### Comparing Conditions

-We proceed with compairing pairs of conditions.

 ### Observing Divrersity

 In the following Figure, we present all pairs of observation tasks, where: